Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 With a wider primary center column that is used to edit code
 and narrower right and left columns
 to see the preceding and following code section.
-6. The code editor is not syntax highlighting.
+6. The code editor is not syntax highlighting and does not parse as you code.
 MyDE does connect to a command line compiler and debugger
 to provide visual build error correction and debugging.